-Hepatitis is an inflammation of the liver caused by one of many hepatitis viruses.
-In British Columbia, the most common types are hepatitis A, B and C. Hepatitis C is only passed through contact with blood.
+Hepatitis is inflammation of the liver.
+Hepatitis viruses are the most common cause of hepatitis (viral hepatitis), and there are 5 main hepatitis viruses.
+In British Columbia, the most common types are hepatitis A. B and C.

+Hepatitis C is only passed through contact with someone else's blood.
 Hepatitis C is the most common form of viral hepatitis infection reported in BC.

-Some people clear hepatitis C from their body, meaning the virus goes away on its own.
-Most people will not clear the virus and hepatitis C can become a long-term (chronic) condition.
-However, hepatitis C can be managed and usually cured with anti-viral medications.
+Some people clear hepatitis C from their body, which means the virus goes away on its own.
+Most people will not clear the virus and hepatitis C can become a long-term (chronic) condition without treatment.
+Hepatitis C can be managed and usually cured with anti-viral medications.